-There are two main types of follow-on public offers.
-The first type is dilutive to directors or large shareholders sell privately held shares.
+The other type of follow-on public offer is non-dilutive.
+This approach is used when directors or large shareholders sell privately held shares.
 This is non-dilutive, as no additional shares are sold.
 This method is commonly referred to as a secondary market offering.
 There is no benefit to this method for the company or current shareholders.